mikebronner/credo/README.md

 - never loose the beginner's mindset (shoshin). remember, we don't really know anything.
 - surround yourself with others that are more successful than you
 - obsess over reaching your goals
+- running a business is not about you. it's about your clients.

 ## In Regard To Others